-MAJOR INVESTOR EVENTS GUIDELINES AND BEST PRACTICES
+NAR'S MAJOR INVESTOR EVENTS GUIDELINES AND BEST PRACTICES

-- SET A GOAL per attendee at a minimum of \$500 in new dollars. - SCHEDULE AN EVENT by applying through the RPAC section on the REALTOR Action Center.
-Provide two or three potential dates.
-Six to eight weeks is required for approval from the National Association of REALTORS. - TARGET YOUR ATTENDEES by assessing your Association's top producers, current major investors, and prospective major investors. - CREATE A HOST COMMITTEE of major investors. - INVITE AND ENROLL your attendee targets.
+- SET A GOAL per attendee at a minimum of \$500 in new dollars. - SCHEDULE AN EVENT by applying through the Major Investor Event Grant on realtorparty.realtor.
+Provide several potential dates.
+After your event is approved by NAR, make sure you have 6-8 weeks to execute your event. - TARGET YOUR ATTENDEES by assessing your Association's top producers, as well as current, lapsed, and prospective major investors. - INVITE AND ENROLL your attendee targets.
+Personal phone calls and emails are most effective.